 We own our corporate headquarters building located in Franklin, Tennessee.
-In addition to the headquarters in Franklin, we maintain regional service centers related to our shared services initiatives.
-Aside from one service center located in Antioch, Tennessee, these service centers are located in the markets in which we operate hospitals.
+In addition to the headquarters in Franklin, we maintain regional service centers related to certain of our shared services initiatives.
+These service centers are located near our corporate headquarters or in the markets in which we operate hospitals.